myscriptbox/cookbook/README.md

 * Tcl        ([wiki.tcl.tk](http://wiki.tcl.tk/16925))
 * Ruby       ([rubygems.org](http://rubygems.org))

-`myscriptbox.org` programs tend to chain executables and not function APIs.
+`myscriptbox` programs tend to chain executables and not function APIs.
 Therefore, it is perfectly possible to mix and match scripting languages.
 You do not have to worry about inter-language compatibility.
-This also means that `myscriptbox.org` is not a suitable method to publish library function APIs.
+This also means that `myscriptbox` is not a suitable method to publish library function APIs.
 It is only suitable to publish program-based APIs.
 Since the vast majority of network APIs (such as ajax) are mandatorily program-based -and not function-based APIs, you can see that program-based APIs have their place too.

 To facilitate communication between two programs, it is also required to pay close attention to data serialization and deserialization.
 Time permitting, I will also write a few remarks about this issue.